 There are tools provided by third parties that allow the user to check the battery’s status.
 Below is the list of software you can download to check your laptop battery.

 BatteryInfoView is a helpful tool that illustrates the ongoing status and performance of the battery.
-Information such as serial number, state of charging or discharging, battery capacity, and more is displayed.
+Information such as serial number, state of charging or discharging, battery capacity, and more are displayed.

 BATExpert is a user-friendly software that anyone can efficiently operate.
 It is simple and runs in any device to display battery status, manufacturer names, battery voltage, temperature, estimated time, etc.